shubhamrly/TypeFace-DropBox/README.md

 ## TypeFace-DropBox
-A full-stack Dropbox clone using ReactJS for the frontend, Node.js for the backend, and MongoDB for meta-data and local FMS for storage.
+A full-stack Dropbox clone using ReactJS for the frontend, Redux for state management, Node.js for the backend, and MongoDB for meta-data and local FMS for storage.

 ## Base Functionilty: CRUD operation:
 1. Upload a file resource.